Federated Epidemic Surveillance: Results

-By comparing the performance of selecting the largest site with Stouffer's and Fisher's methods before and after the modifications, using our semi-synthetic data analysis framework, we can observe that after adding weights, both methods show improvements.
-Furthermore, the combined methods outperform selecting the largest site, even in extreme settings where the largest site among all five accounts for 80\% of the share.
-Specifically, the weighted Stouffer's method closely approximates the performance of the centralized setting when the shares between sites are similar, while wFisher demonstrates stability across different share settings.
+By comparing the performance of selecting the largest site with Stouffer's and Fisher's methods before and after incorporating weights, using our semi-synthetic data analysis framework, we observe in Figure \ref{fig5} that after incorporating weights, both methods show improvements.
+Furthermore, the combined methods outperform selecting the largest site, even in the extreme setting where the largest site among all five accounts for 80\% of the share.
+Specifically, the weighted Stouffer's method closely approximates the performance of the centralized setting when the shares between sites are similar, while wFisher demonstrates consistently superior performance when the shares of sites are unbalanced.

-However, in real-time scenarios, the share of different sites may not be readily available, necessitating the training and updating of weights in our framework.
-Various approaches can be employed depending on the accessibility of information.
-One option is to utilize coarse-grained reports with lags.
-By incorporating such information, the accuracy of generating alarms can be improved, provided that a reasonable training scheme is implemented.
-The impact of the reporting cycle and lag of the auxiliary information on the performance of adding weights in real datasets is illustrated in Appendix Section 5 Figure 4.
-Generally speaking, these factors have minimal influence on the improvement achieved through weighted combinations.
-Another viable option is the integration of auxiliary information, such as bed usage and ICU data, which has the potential to further improve performance as well.
-The details of this integration can be found in Appendix Section 5.

-The performance of both the naive and modified versions of Stouffer's and Fisher's methods is depicted in Figure \ref{fig:mod_real}.
-As anticipated, the weighted versions of both methods show improvement.
-Additionally, the inclusion of continuity correction proves beneficial for daily-reported claim data with smaller counts.
-Conversely, for weekly-reported hospitalization data with larger counts, continuity correction does not significantly impact the results.
+The performance of both the naive and weighted versions of Stouffer's and Fisher's methods is depicted in Figure \ref{fig6}(a) and Figure \ref{fig6}(b), where the weighted versions of both methods show improvement as anticipated.
+For HHS hospitalizations (Figure \ref{fig6}(a)), after weighting, Fisher's method's AUC increases from 0.93 to 0.94, with recall at precision of 0.90 increases from 0.71 to 0.77; Stouffer's method's AUC increases from 0.98 to 0.99, with recall at precision of 0.90 increases from 0.95 to 0.99.
+For outpatient insurance claims Figure \ref{fig6}(b), after weighting, Fisher's method's AUC increases from 0.95 to 0.98, with recall at precision of 0.90 increases from 0.76 to 0.94; Stouffer's method's AUC increases from 0.87 to 0.93, with recall at precision of 0.90 increases from 0.65 to 0.84.
+Additionally, the inclusion of a continuity correction improves the AUC from 0.93 to 0.94 and recall at precision of 0.90 from 0.84 to 0.90 for daily-reported claim data with smaller counts.
+For weekly-reported hospitalization data, the counts are larger and the continuity correction has little impact.

-In conclusion, in most cases, adding weights to the combination of $p$-values can be beneficial, provided that the weights are accurately estimated.
-When the magnitudes of the reports are relatively small, incorporating continuity correction, if feasible, can help make the test less conservative.